dave-shawley/ietfparse/docs/header-parsing.rst

 >>> header.parameters['charset']
 'ISO-8859-4'

-It handles dequoting and normalizing the value.
+It handles unquoting and normalizing the value.
 The content type and all parameter names are translated to lower-case during the parsing process.
 The relatively unknown option to include comments in the content type is honored and comments are discarded.